Research at Vienna BioCenter

 Several key discoveries that have brought the Vienna BioCenter international recognition illustrate the high caliber of research, both past and present.

-Currently, the highly interactive and collaborative community hosts almost 1,500 scientists (including 260 PhD students) coming from 70 countries.
+Currently, the highly interactive and collaborative community hosts 1,850 scientists (including 386 PhD students) coming from 78 countries.
 Research productivity is reflected in the publication rate (around 350 manuscripts a year), which is the highest of any life sciences institute in Austria (Nature Index).

-Achievement, recognition, and support for research is reflected by numerous grants and awards: 49 ERC research grants, 24 EMBO Members, 11 Wittgenstein Awards (the most highly endowed science award in Austria) and 2 Breakthrough Prizes (the most highly endowed science award in the world).
+Achievement, recognition, and support for research is reflected by numerous grants and awards: 75 ERC research grants, 32 EMBO Members, 13 Wittgenstein Awards (the most highly endowed science award in Austria) and 1 Breakthrough Prize (the most highly endowed science award in the world).

 Located in the city consistently ranked #1 in the Mercer Quality of Living Ranking, the Vienna BioCenter offers some of the best research opportunities in Europe and has become a magnet for inquisitive and ambitious scientists from all over the world.